mosutw/Leveraged-grid-trading-bot/README.md

 2. Edit the parameters in `setting.json`
 3. Run the command (See examples).

+## Cautions

+It is recommended to create a subaccount to use this trading bot to avoid your orders being cancelled by the bot at the beginning.

 # Examples

 ## Without async support and without database